The ApolloScape Open Dataset for Autonomous Driving and its Application: Introduction

 With our framework, the camera poses and scene semantics are mutually beneficial.
 The camera poses help establish the correspondences between the 3D semantic map and 2D semantic label map.
 Conversely, scene semantics could help refine camera poses.
 Our unified framework yields better results, in terms of both accuracy and speed, for both tasks than doing them individually.
 In our experiments, using a single Titan Z GPU, the networks in our system estimates the pose in 10ms with accuracy under 1 degree, and segments the image $\by{512}{608}$ within 90ms with pixel accuracy around 96$\%$ without model compression, which demonstrates its efficiency and effectiveness.

-In summary, the contributions of this work are in three folds, \begin{enumerate} \item We build a large and rich dataset, named as ApolloScape, which includes various tasks, \eg 3D reconstruction, self-localization, semantic parsing, instance segmentation etc., supporting the training and evaluation of vision-based autonomous driving algorithms and systems. \item For developing the dataset, an efficient and scalable 2D/3D joint-labelling pipeline is designed, where various tools are developed for 2D segmentation, 3D instance understanding etc. For example, compare to fully manual labelling, our 3D/2D labelling pipeline saves 70\% semantic labeling time over the fully manual labelling. \item Based on our dataset, we developed a deep learning based self-localization and segmentation algorithms, which is relying on a semantic 3D map.
+In summary, the contributions of this work are in three folds, \begin{enumerate} \item We propose a large and rich dataset, named as \emph{ApolloScape}, which includes various tasks, \eg 3D reconstruction, self-localization, semantic parsing, instance segmentation etc., supporting the training and evaluation of vision-based autonomous driving algorithms and systems. \item For developing the dataset, we design an efficient and scalable 2D/3D joint-labelling pipeline, where various tools are developed for 2D segmentation, 3D instance understanding etc. For example, compared with fully manual labelling, our 3D/2D labelling pipeline saves 70\% labeling time for semantic segmentation. \item Based on \emph{ApolloScape}, we developed a deep learning based joint self-localization and segmentation algorithm, which is relying on a semantic 3D map.
 The system fuses sensors from camera and customer-grad GPS/IMU, which runs efficiently and improves the robustness and accuracy for camera localization and scene parsing. \end{enumerate}

 The structure of this paper is organized as follows.
-We provide related work in Sec.~\ref{sec:related}, and elaborate the collection and labelling of ApolloScape in Sec.~\ref{sec:dataset}.
+We provide related work in Sec.~\ref{sec:related}, and elaborate the collection and labelling of \emph{ApolloScape} in Sec.~\ref{sec:dataset}.
 In Sec.~\ref{sec:localize_and_parsing}, we explain the developed efficient joint segmentation and localization algorithm.
 Finally, we present the evaluation results of our algorithms, the benchmarks for multiple tasks and corresponding baseline algorithms performed on these tasks in Sec.~\ref{sec:experiments}.